 The second key takeaway is how frontier philanthropists operate.
 While some 75 to 90 per cent of foundations in the Western world are grantmaking (and only a minority are operating), this ratio appears inverted in emerging nations.
 We were struck by the strong involvement of philanthropists on the ground, in addition to financial support.
 Many run their own programmes and some even build and operate top-tier facilities such as universities, hospitals and museums, because public infrastructures in healthcare and education, for example, are usually insufficient and too expensive to cater to whole populations’ needs.
 This is the rationale behind AmanAmbulance, the Aman Foundation’s own network of 80 ambulances with doctors providing 24/7 emergency medical interventions in Karachi, Pakistan.

-In the absence of NGOs
+Giving in the absence of NGOs

 Sometimes no NGO at all is doing the type of work philanthropists want to support in a given area.
 While the NGO sector is thriving in countries such as the Philippines, India or Jordan, there is a dearth of trusted NGOs with professional staff in some other parts of the global south.
 Private foundations are forced to carry the operations themselves if they want to achieve their philanthropic goals.